JelleBouma/cvox/README.md

 ## Simplicity
 ### .vox
 A .vox file consists of a file format information part, chunks and subchunks.
+The system of subchunks limits the file size as every other chunk is a subchunk of MAIN and the combined subchunk size for MAIN has to be stored in an integer.
 ### .cvox
-A .cvox file consists of chunks only.
+A .cvox file consists of chunks only, a simpler and cleaner solution.

 ## License
 Anyone is free to use the .cvox format in any way without warranties (unlicensed).